 So while I recommend using an all-natural soymilk in this recipe (<- link is for informational purposes – I buy that brand but not in a 12-pack!), if you already know you dislike soy milk, then obviously don’t use it.
 Other choices with a higher water content may affect the cooking time and amount of liquid needed, but luckily with this recipe it’s fairly easy to adjust as you go.
 If you choose something other than soy, I recommend starting with just 1 cup of it and adding more as needed from there.
 And let me know how it goes!

 This one pot creamy garlic pasta recipe is great with spinach added, or served alongside other veggies and sides of choice, and can easily accommodate the addition of your favorite “cheezy” ingredients too, so make it your own, but know that I also love it in its basic form printed here.

 - 1 shallot finely chopped

-- 2 cups vegetable broth or vegetable stock (see notes)
+- 2 cups low-sodium vegetable broth (see notes)